 All defined 'computer users' should complete a self-assessment of their workstation which is then passed to a trained workstation assessor to be verified.
-Each school should have at least one member of staff who is suitably trained in carrying out DSE workstation assessments- this is Kathy Davies (Admin Manager) at our school.
+Each school should have at least one member of staff who is suitably trained in carrying out DSE workstation assessments.
 All workstations must be assessed periodically and new workstations must be assessed before being put into use.